 - Overall, we rate Vibe Left-Center Biased based on story selection that mostly favors the left.
-We also rate them Mixed for factual reporting due to a significant lack of transparency as well as a failed fact check and improperly listing ownership.
+We also rate them Mixed for factual reporting due to a significant lack of transparency, a failed fact check, and improperly listing ownership.

 Factual Reporting: MIXED

 Founded in 1993, Vibe is an American music and entertainment magazine (print until 2014) founded by producer Quincy Jones.
 Vibe is currently only available as a website at vibe.com.
 They primarily report on R&B and hip hop music artists, actors, and other entertainers.
-The website lacks transparency as they do not offer an about page, disclose an editor, and incorrectly state ownership.
+The website lacks transparency as they do not offer an about page, discloses an editor, and incorrectly states ownership.